8. Appendix

 • installed at a child accessible height, and

-• not connected to recycled water
+• connected to treated mains water, not recycled water

-Technical Specifications
+Technical specifications

 Where an ELCC is operating on a full-time basis and providing a daily meal service (i.e. 3 meals per day) for enrolled children, a Class 1 commercial kitchen must be installed and registered with the local authorities.